 Phu Quoc is tipped to become one of Vietnam’s major drawcards in the future and is already well established as a tourist destination amongst well-travelled people.
-Getting from Ho Chi Minh to Phu Quoc isn’t as straight forward as other parts of Vietnam mainly because it is an island off the south coast of Vietnam.
+Getting from Ho Chi Minh city to Phu Quoc isn’t as straight forward as other parts of Vietnam mainly because it is an island off the south coast of Vietnam.

 How Far is Phu Quoc from Ho Chi Minh?